Healthy Homes Assessment Camborne

 Draught Stopping Camborne

-Draughts increase the likelihood of less temperature in homes.
-A draughty home is more expensive to heat, meaning wasting energy and resulting in higher bills.
+Draughts increase the likelihood of less temperature in households.
+A draughty house costs more to heat, resulting in wasted energy and incurring higher costs.

-If you are able to feel external air flowing in or an unobstructed draught coming from a crack or a gap that is, it’s most likely a gap or crack that requirements sealing in any way.
-Cracks and gaps that are large should be sealed permanently.
-Any gaps greater than 3mm that allow air to enter or exit into your house require to be sealed.
-For example, if an open fireplace is not in use, it can cause draughts and should be blocked from.
-Property managers and landlords are responsible for making sure that these draughts are stopped as much as possible.
+If you can feel external air flowing in or the air is clear from a crack or a gap and you are able to feel it, it’s likely to be a gap or crack that requirements sealing in some way.
+Large gaps and cracks should be sealed permanently.
+Cracks that are greater than 3mm and let air in or out into the home require to be sealed.
+For example, if an open fireplace isn’t being used, it can create draughts.
+This must be sealed off.
+Property managers and landlords are responsible for making sure that these draughts are stopped as much as imaginable.

-There is no need to block up intentional holes or gaps in the building.
-For instance, small gaps around doors and windows might be necessary to allow movement of the structure as the home gets warmer and cooler, so that they can still be opened and closed rather instead of being stuck.
-We will test all doors and windows as part of your Healthy Homes assessment of your rental property.
+There is no need to block off holes or gaps that are part of the building.
+For instance, small gaps around doors and windows might be necessary to allow for movement within the structure as the home heats and cools, to allow them to be shut and opened, rather than being stuck.
+We will check all windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections